What added precautions is ÜG taking to reduce the risk of COVID-19 spreading through the ÜG Community?

 - We are not picky…you may use any cloth mask/face covering that fully covers your mouth and nose but still allows you to still breath comfortably while working out.

 - You DO NOT need to wear a highly restrictive mask (e.g. N95 or tight-fitting face mask).
 We just want something in front of your mouth and nose that will catch most of those potentially dangerous droplets from coughing, sneezing, or breathing heavily from climbing and working out hard.
-PLEASE FIND A FACE COVERING THAT YOU ARE COMFORTABLE CLIMBING IN THAT COVERS YOUR MOUTH AND NOSE AND LETS YOU BREATH!
+PLEASE FIND A FACE COVERING THAT YOU ARE COMFORTABLE CLIMBING IN THAT COVERS YOUR MOUTH AND NOSE AND LETS YOU BREATHE!
 This small action makes a big difference in protecting yourself and those around you!

 When can I take off the mask?

-- Check out the “DMZ” (that’s the “De-Mask Zone”) on our patio when you need a longer break from the confines of the mask.
+- Check out the “DMZ” (that’s the “De-Mask Zone”) on our patio when you need a break from the confines of the mask.
 Feel free to step out for a mask break at all times; just respect the space between you and others.

 What if I am a small child or a person who meets ADA exceptions to face mask regulations?